Deep-Dey1/Mask_RCNN/samples/crater/README.md

 4. [Testing](https://github.com/mymultiverse/Mask_RCNN/blob/master/samples/crater/inspect_crater_model.ipynb)

-With splash.py the trained model tested on video although it was only trained with Mars data, learned model able to detect crates on the lunar surface as well.
+With splash.py the trained model tested on video although it was only trained with Mars data, learned model able to detect craters on the lunar surface as well.

 Mars                       |  Moon
 :-------------------------:|:-------------------------: